-- 8. The President's House.-This is a stone and frame structure, built in 1889, and given to the College by Daniel Baker's Sons, of Buckeystown, Md. - 9.
-Levine Hall.-Erected in 1891 by a mortuary contribution from Dr. Charles Billingslea, of Westminster, Maryland, as a memorial to his son, James Levine.
+8. The President's House.-This is a stone and frame structure, built in 1889, and given to the College by Daniel Baker's Sons, of Buckeystown, Md.

+9. Levine Hall.-Erected in 1891 partly by a mortuary contribution from Dr. Charles Billingslea, of Westminster, Maryland, as a memorial to his son, James Levine.
 It was intended at first for the Primary Department, but when that was abolished in 1899 it was greatly enlarged and fitted up for the Preparatory School.
 It contains sleeping rooms for all male students not in the College Classes, and recitation rooms, Principal's office, library and bath rooms.

-- 10. Y. M. C. A. Hall.-Erected in 1893 and devoted to the work of the Association.
+- 10. Y. M. C. A. Hall.-Erected in 1893 and devoted to the work or the Association.
 It has a well furnished audience room and a committee and reading room. - 11.
-Baker Chapel.-This is a stone structure built in 1895 by a contribution from Mr. William G. Baker, of Buckeystown, Maryland, "to the Glory of God and in grateful recognition of the mercy that spared the life of a beloved son."
-The students assemble here on Sunday morning for Sunday School, and on Sunday evening the President of the College preaches during the school year. - 12, 13, 14 and 15.
+Baker Chapel.-This is a stone structure built in 1895 by a contribution from Mr. William G. Baker, of Buckeystown, Maryland, "to the glory of God and in grateful recognition of the mercy that spared the life of a beloved son."
+The students assemble there on Sunday morning for Sunday School, and on Sunday evening the President of the College preaches during the school year. - 12, 13, 14 and 15.
 Professors' Residences.-One for the Professor of Mathematics, built in 1896, and another for the Professor of French, built in 1899, another bought and improved in 1901, and another in 1903. - 16.
-Alumni Hall.-This is the largest and most expensive structure which has yet been built at the College.
-It was completed in 1899, has two stories and a basement, with extreme width of eighty-three feet and a depth of one hundred and nine feet.
+ALUMNI HALL.-This is the largest and most expensive structure which had been built at the College up to the time of its completion in 1899.
+It has two stories and a basement, with extreme width of eighty-three feet and a depth of one hundred and nine feet.
 In the first story are the assembly, committee and banqueting rooms of the Alumni Association and the halls of the Webster and Irving Literary Societies.
-The second story contains an auditorium, with main floor and balcony and stage, capable of seating twelve hundred persons. - 17, 18 and 19.
+The second story contains an auditorium, with main floor and balcony and stage, capable of seating twelve hundred persons.

+17, 18 and 19.
 Residences.-Owned by the College and occupied by the Chief Engineer, the Butler and the Watchman.

-20. LIBRARY AND ADMINISTRATION BUILDING.-This structure, begun in 1908, and completed a year later, is the most ornate of all the College group.
+20. Library and Administration Building.-This structure, completed in 1908, is the most ornate of all the College group.
 It is built of Indiana limestone and gray hydraulic pressed brick, the design being free Roman Doric, showing massive engaged stone columns.
-It has a frontage of 65 feet and a uniform depth of 50 feet, and is three stories in height.
+It has a frontage of sixty-five feet and a uniform depth of fifty feet, and is three stories in height.

 The main floor provides offices for the President and Treasurer, a Faculty and Board Room and a Museum.
 On the ground floor are excellent halls for the Browning and Philomathean Literary Societies.
-The entire second floor is devoted to the Library, the Reading Room being 30 by 60 feet, and a twenty-two foot ceiling, and the adjacent stack room, 20 by 60 feet, with a mezzanine floor, has a capacity of 25,000 volumes.
+The entire second floor is devoted to the Library, the Reading Room being thirty by sixty feet, and a twenty-two foot ceiling, and the adjacent stack room, twenty by sixty feet, with a mezzanine floor, has a capacity of 25,000 volumes.